 Do Workers’ Compensation Cases End in a Settlement?

-The majority of worker’s compensation claims are resolved with a settlement between the injured worker and the insurance company that is beneficial to both .
+The majority of workers’ compensation claims are resolved through settlements between the injured worker and the insurance company, which are beneficial to both parties.

-The Reading worker’s compensation lawyers at Munley Law have been representing the hardworking people of PA for more than 60 years.
-We have the experience as trial lawyers if your worker’s comp case does go to court, and we have the negotiating power to ensure you receive a fair settlement.
-Contact us today for a free consultation.
+The Reading workers’ compensation lawyers at Munley Law have been representing the hardworking people of PA for nearly 70 years.
+We have the experience as trial lawyers if your workers’ comp case does go to court, and we have the negotiating power to ensure you receive a fair settlement.
+Our attorneys are recognized by trusted legal directories like the American Association for Justice, the National Board of Trial Advocacy, and Super Lawyers.
+We have also won millions of dollars for cases that have gone to trial.

 How Much Does PA Workers’ Compensation Pay?